extremeshok/docker-openlitespeed/README.md

 ## This is a base image used by the extremeshok/openlitespeed-php image

+## Note all configs are optimized and designed for production usage.

 * Ubuntu 18.04 with S6
 * cron (/etc/cron.d) enabled for scheduling tasks, run as user nobody
 * Optimized OpenLiteSpeed configs